 Paths To avoid disturbance to wildlife, please stay on the marked paths.
 Paths can become muddy.

-Dogs We regret that dogs are not allowed on this nature reserve.
+Dogs Dogs are not allowed on this nature reserve.

 Worcestershire Wildlife Trust relies on the support of its members and on donations and grants.